 **Data courtesy of Wikipedia.

 Here are 4 websites you can search to purchase premium domain names that are already registered:

 If you have nothing but time on your side, a domain backorder is your ticket to the domain of your choice.

 GoDaddy offers a domain backorder service where you can pay $24.98 to get in line to purchase a domain when it expires.
-GoDaddy describes their process much like getting a numbered ticket at a supermarket.
+GoDaddy describes their process much like getting a numbered ticket at a delicatessen.
 When a previously owned domain becomes available, the next number in line is called.
 Getting your domain name through the domain backorders method can be an extremely long process that may never come to fruition.
 But if you have the time and patience, it does give people an opportunity to own their dream domain name with little upfront cost.